dewi-alliance/hotspot-manufacturers/applications/ResIOT X1 Full-Miner.md

 The ECC608B can store secrets and process security functions using private keys.
 Additionally, when signatures and encryptions are performed, the key is never exposed to the OS or in the RAM.
 ResIOT locks the key registers in a non-reversible way, which makes it impossible for anyone to overwrite or accidentally lose an existing private key.
 Even if the hardware is physically compromised, the key cannot be recovered or overwritten.

-ResIOT also uses a second secure element physically different from the first one, the Infineon Optiga Trust X, to generate and store an additional private key during the manufacturing phase over a dedicated register in order to enable remote management and access via the ResIOT Helium console (more on this below) through a highly secured channel (ResIOT can provide more information upon demand about this component).

 * Encrypted/locked-down firmware.
 Yes or no? **Secure boot is enabled by default on all our gateways.
 Secure boot detects tampering with boot loaders, key operating system files and unauthorized flashing.
 Detections are blocked from running before they can attack or infect the system**
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No? **ResIOT X1 indoor miners are shipped with a built-in temperature, accelerometer and shock detection system.
 Thanks to the ResIOT IoT platform where the miners are registered by their users, it's possible to create and configure events based on the sensor readings**